mpcavalini/vitura-senior-dotnet-assesment-08-2025/README.md

   - Use a controller (`OrdersController`)
   - Create a model (`Order`) that maps the dataset
   - Create a DTO (`OrderResponseDto`) for the API response
+  - Implement the endpoint as async and support cancellation
 - **Query parameters:**
   - `pharmacyId` string, optional
   - `status` repeatable, optional (eg: `status=Pending&status=Shipped`)